 As great literature expresses the tragedies, comedies, and quests to find complex meanings and truths in this life, great visual art can communicate the same.
 With visual language, how one interacts with the materials informs the communication; texture, balance, weight, form, color, image, symbol.
 Visual art can soar with beauty and can make you weep.
 It can also cause you discomfort and leave you asking questions.
 The range of what art can express is as broad as the range of our human experience.

-Currently, my work is focused on an active contemplation and depiction of the human cost of the U.S. border crisis.
+My recent exhibition, "Borderlands" focused on an active contemplation and depiction of the human cost of the U.S. border crisis.
 I care about justice, about civil rights, about compassion and peace, and protecting the earth and all living creatures from extinction.
 Visual art has been my way to express my views without arguing.
 It is my intent that through beauty and nuance, my artworks stand as a subversive act.
 Art can be subversive, if you feel it.
 And ultimately, the artwork itself must be powerful and strong to be felt.